Charleston, South Carolina: Reconstruction

 In 1875, blacks made up 57% of the city's and 73% of the county's population.
 With leadership by members of the antebellum free black community, historian Melinda Meeks Hennessy described the community as "unique" in being able to defend themselves without provoking "massive white retaliation", as occurred in numerous other areas during Reconstruction.
 In the 1876 election cycle, two major riots between black Republicans and white Democrats occurred in the city, in September and the day after the election in November, as well as a violent incident in Cainhoy at an October joint discussion meeting.

-Violent incidents occurred throughout the Piedmont of the state as white insurgents struggled to maintain white supremacy in the face of social changes after the war and granting of citizenship to freedmen by federal constitutional amendments.
+Violent incidents occurred throughout the Piedmont of the state as white insurgents struggled to impose white supremacy in the face of social changes after the war and the granting of citizenship to freedmen by amendments to the U.S. Constitution.
 After former Confederates were allowed to vote again, election campaigns from 1872 on were marked by violent intimidation of blacks and Republicans by conservative Democratic paramilitary groups, known as the Red Shirts.
-Violent incidents took place in Charleston on King Street on September 6 and in nearby Cainhoy on October 15, both in association with political meetings before the 1876 election.
+Violent incidents occurred in Charleston on King Street on September 6 and nearby Cainhoy on October 15 in association with political meetings before the 1876 election.
 The Cainhoy incident was the only one statewide in which more whites were killed than blacks.
 The Red Shirts were instrumental in suppressing the black Republican vote in some areas in 1876 and narrowly electing Wade Hampton as governor, and taking back control of the state legislature.
-Another riot occurred in Charleston the day after the election, when a prominent Republican leader was mistakenly reported killed.
+Another riot occurred in Charleston the day after the election when a prominent Republican leader was mistakenly reported killed.

 Politics

-In the early 20th century strong political machines emerged in the city reflecting economic, class, racial, and ethnic tensions.
+In the early 20th century, strong political machines emerged in the city, reflecting economic, class, racial, and ethnic tensions.
 The factions nearly all opposed U.S. Senator Ben Tillman who repeatedly attacked and ridiculed the city in the name of upstate poor farmers.
-Well organized factions within the Democratic Party in Charleston gave the voters clear choices and played a large role in state politics.
+Well-organized factions within the Democratic Party in Charleston gave the voters clear choices and played a large role in state politics.